gornskew/lisply-mcp/README.md

 docker run -v /var/run/docker.sock:/var/run/docker.sock -v /path/to/scripts:/app node:18 node /app/mcp-wrapper.js
 ```

-## Typical Setup
+## Adding a Separate, Compatible Filesystem MCP Server

-Here's a `claude_desktop_config.json` which sets up a convenience
+Below is a `claude_desktop_config.json` which sets up a filesystem mcp
-filesystem-access mcp server as well as our `lisply-1` server with a
+server as well as our `lisply-mcp-1` server, with a common mount
-common mount, using this `scripts/mcp-wrapper.js` script, with some
-typical custom options:
+shared between the two mcp servers:

 ```json